ahmfaiz/patriotctf2024/writeup.md

 #### Solution attempt:

-1. Challenge name suggest steghide tool. ran `steghide extract --stegofile qr_mosaic.bmp`.
+1. Challenge name suggest steghide tool.
+Ran `steghide extract --stegofile qr_mosaic.bmp`.
 2. Entering blank passphrase gave file: `patriotCTF.bmp`.
 3. Opened file in hex editor for analysis.

 Details found:
+(from the BMP specifications)

 **Size of the BMP file** = 0x04AB22 = 305954 bytes
 **Offset where the pixel array (bitmap data) can be found** = 0x36 **Number of bits per pixel** = 0x18 = 24 bits = 3 bytes
 **Width of the bitmap in pixels** = 0x02fe = 766
 **Height of the bitmap in pixels** = 0x85 = 133
+The dimensions of the image are inline with the size, hence can't resize the image.

 Unable to proceed further.